qarmin/czkawka/README.md

 ## Done
-- Basic menu
+- Basic menu(need refactoring)
+- Duplicated file finding
+  - Including and excluding directories(absolute pathes)
+  - Option to remove file
+  - Fast(by size) or accurate(by hash) file checking
+  -

 ## TODO
+- Duplicated file finding
+  - saving to file
+  - support for * when excluding files and folders
 - Graphical UI(GTK)
-- Duplicated file finding
-- Setting include and exclude directories
 - Removing empty folders
 - Files with debug symbols
 - Support for showing only duplicates with specific extension, name(Regex support needed)